PFalkowski/StrongRandom/README.md

 Everywhere you use System.Random, StrongRandom can be used.

 **Important!
-Do not use with security critical scenarios, as the distribution will be somewhat skewed in some method calls, due to division.**
+Do not use in security critical scenarios, as the distribution will be somewhat skewed in some method calls, due to division.**

 Extensions for any Random: NextBool, NextChar, NextString etc. added.